bryrrea/study/en/js/text/08-asynchronousJavascript.md

     7. Print out the message from the above Promise after it fulfills
     8. Create a second Promise chain using the Promise above and print out the resolved value when the second Promise fulfills
     9. Make this second Promise return another Promise that will fulfill after 10 seconds with the message "Second Promise chain completed!"
-    10. Print out the message from the above Promise after it fulfills [Solution](/en/js/practicing/p55.js)
+    10. Print out the message from the above Promise after it fulfills

 -   Practice 56: Create a Promise that resolver with the number 10 after 3 seconds.
 Next, create another Promise that resolves withe the number 20 after 5 seconds.
 How can we compute the sum of these two resolved values after both promises successfully fulfill?

-[Solution](/en/js/practicing/p56.js)
+**You can find practices' solutions [here](/README.md)**.

 ## 8.4. `async`/`await`